FluvialSeds/isotopylog/README.rst

 * Additional models as they become available

-* Kinetics of non-carbonate molecular species (e.g., sulfate) as they become available
+* Kinetics of new isotopologues and non-carbonate molecular species (e.g., sulfate) as they become available

 How to Obtain